vanneihthawng/VanFox-Active-Directory-Lab/02-Domain-Controller-Promotion/README.md

 This screenshot shows the Server Manager **Local Server** view for DC01, including the configured hostname and domain membership.

 **Why it matters:**
-This confirms that the server is correctly identified as DC01 and is associated with the `vanfox.local` domain environment.
+This confirms that the server is correctly identified as DC01 and associated with the `vanfox.local` domain environment.

 ---